David Hooper KC

 - Criminal Bar Association

-- David Hooper QC was elected the first President of the International Criminal Court Bar Association in 2016.
+- David Hooper KC was elected the first President of the International Criminal Court Bar Association in 2016.

 - Ranked in the Spotlight Table of the Chambers UK Bar Guide 2023 for International Criminal Law.

 - Ranked as a Leading Silk in Legal 500 2023 in International Criminal Law and Extradition.